-A few years ago we made snowman play dough as gifts for my daughter’s preschool class and when I saw these same containers they inspired me to make small gifts for Easter.
-I teach at a church affiliated preschool, and we celebrate Easter usually giving little gifts to our students.
-These Easter bunny play dough gifts are perfect for Easter baskets, and you don’t even have to put play dough in them, you could use them for jelly beans, slime, or mini carrots although I can’t promise you that carrots will be as popular as the jelly beans.
+A few years ago, we made snowman play dough as gifts for my daughter’s preschool class.
+When I saw these same containers, they inspired me to make small gifts for Easter.
+I teach at a church-affiliated preschool, and we celebrate Easter usually giving little gifts to our students.
+These Easter bunny play dough gifts are perfect for Easter baskets, and you don’t even have to put play dough in them!
+You could use them for jelly beans, slime, or mini carrots although I can’t promise you that carrots will be as popular as the jelly beans.

 Start by cutting out your ears and noses.
 I free handed these, but you could make a template if you are more exact than I am.

 Peel back only the very end of the backing and stick it to the lid.